cantordust/pycortex/README.md

 For now, the library supports the following operations:

-- Add / erase layers (convolutional or fully connected)
+- Add / remove layers (convolutional or fully connected)
-- Add / erase nodes (or kernels in convolutional layers)
+- Add / remove nodes (or kernels in convolutional layers)
 - Grow or shrink strides
 - Grow or shrink kernels
 - Crossover / cloning deep NNs
+- Recurrentce supported for FC layers (not fully tested yet)
+- Training with backprop and optimisers of choice (Adadelta, Adam, etc.)

 All mutation and crossover operations should produce fully functional models which can be further trained with backprop.